luraess/julia-parallel-course-EGU21/README.md

 ![Greenland ice cap](docs/greenland_1.png)

 **The online course consists of 2 parts:**
-1. [**Part 1**](#part-1---julia-and-iterative-solvers) You will learn about the [Julia language] and iterative PDE solvers.
+1. [**Part 1**](#part-1---julia-and-iterative-solvers) - You will learn about the [Julia language] and iterative PDE solvers.
-2. [**Part 2**](#part-2---solving-ice-flow-pdes-on-gpus) You will implement a GPU parallel PDE solver to predict ice flow dynamics on real topography.
+2. [**Part 2**](#part-2---solving-ice-flow-pdes-on-gpus) - You will implement a GPU parallel PDE solver to predict ice flow dynamics on real topography.

 By the end of this short course, you will:
-- Have a GPU PDE solver that predicts ice-flow;
+- Have an iterative GPU PDE solver that predicts ice-flow;
 - Have a Julia code that achieves similar performance than legacy codes (C, CUDA, MPI);
 - Know how the Julia language solves the "two-language problem";
 - Be able to leverage the computing power of modern GPU accelerated servers and supercomputers.

-> **Disclaimer**
+> 💡 **Disclaimer**
->- The solvers presented in this short course enable to solve PDEs iteratively and are well-suited for parallel execution (on GPUs).
-However many other methods exists as well to achieve similar goals.
+>- The solvers presented in this short course, based on the **pseudo-transient method**, enable to solve PDEs iteratively and are well-suited for parallel execution (on GPUs).
 It is **not** the purpose of this course to provide an extensive overview of various solution techniques.
 >- The performance assessment is done using the time / iteration metric which reflects the ability of the algorithm to efficiently exploit the memory bandwidth of the (parallel) hardware.
 Further performance considerations regarding the metric can be found [here](https://github.com/omlins/ParallelStencil.jl).

 ⤴️ [_back to content_](#content)

 # About this repository
-> 👉 This repository is an interactive and dynamic source of information related to the short course.
->- Check out the [**Discussion**](https://github.com/luraess/julia-parallel-course-EGU21/discussions) tab if you have general comments, ideas to share or for Q&A.
->- File an [**Issue**](https://github.com/luraess/julia-parallel-course-EGU21/issues) if you encounter any technical problems with the distributed codes.
->- Interact in a open-minded, respectful and inclusive manner.

 The course repository lists following folders and items:
 - the [data](data) folder contains various low resolution Greenland input data (bedrock topography, surface elevation, ice thickness, masks, ...) downscaled from [BedMachine Greenland v3] - note the filenames include grid resolution information `(nx, ny)`;
 - the [docs](docs) folder contains documentation linked in the [README](README.md);